Safeguarding in School

 Unfortunately, there are some people that use the internet for criminal activity.
 If you are worried that your child is being groomed online or sexually exploited you should report your concerns to CEOP.

-Our Parent Support Advisors, Julie Morgan and Sue Dent, are always available to provide support to our families.
-They can be someone to listen in confidence, someone to answer questions, someone to offer guidance and support, someone to offer safe and wellbeing home visits to families.
+Our Parent Support Advisor, Julie Morgan, is always available to provide support to our families.
+She can be someone to listen in confidence, someone to answer questions, someone to offer guidance and support, someone to offer safe and wellbeing home visits to families.

-Julie and Sue can arrange support from other professionals such as:
+Julie can arrange support from other professionals such as:

 Young Carers – support for children who are also carers for young